Guide To Google’s Author Markup

+Feel like your blog posts aren’t working as hard as they should for your Search Engine Optimisation / SEO?
 Your first instinct is probably to look at your content, deep-dive into your keyword research, or even review your site design.
+But the answer might be something far more simple.
+You might be overlooking Google Authorship Markup.

 Google Authorship Markup isn’t just a way to stake your claim on the content you’ve created.
 It’s a tool that can improve your online credibility, increase click-through rates from organic search engine results pages (SERPs), and build up your brand.
-However, Authorship Markup has gone through some changes since it was first introduced more than a decade ago — leaving marketers confused over whether it still makes a difference in 2021.
+However, Authorship Markup has gone through some changes since it was first introduced more than a decade ago — leaving marketers confused over whether it still makes a difference today.

 That’s what we’ll answer here.
 In this blog, we’ll go through: